gromacs/gromacs/docs/reference-manual/functions.rst

 .. math:: S_V(r; r_1, r_c) = \frac{1 - 10(r-r_1)^3(r_c-r_1)^2 + 15(r-r_1)^4(r_c-r_1) - 6(r-r_1)}{(r_c-r_1)^5}

-This implementation is found in several other simulation packages,Ohmine, Tanaka, and Wolynes (1988; Kitchen et al. 1990; Guenot and Kollman 1993) but differs from that in CHARMM.Steinbach and Brooks (1994) Switching the potential leads to artificially large forces in the switching region, therefore it is not recommended to switch Coulomb interactions using this function,Spoel and Maaren (2006) but switching Lennard-Jones interactions using this function produces acceptable results.
+This implementation is found in several other simulation packages,\ :ref:`73 <refOhmine1988>`\ :ref:`75 <refGuenot1993>` but differs from that in CHARMM.\ :ref:`76 <refSteinbach1994>` Switching the potential leads to artificially large forces in the switching region, therefore it is not recommended to switch Coulomb interactions using this function,\ :ref:`72 <refSpoel2006a>` but switching Lennard-Jones interactions using this function produces acceptable results.

 Modified short-range interactions with Ewald summation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~